k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 The purpose of this initial step is to bind the session to a specific base business entity's LUI and a specific AI Fusion conversation LUI.

+> Note: *Base* refers to the leading LU, from which other LUs can be retrieved on demand.

+> For example, the base LU can be the customer LU.
+Later, during request processing, sub-agents may require additional LUs, such as the orders LU.

 By explicitly establishing this association (using the Fabric `GET` action), the system ensures that every request is strictly constrained to the relevant business entity and conversation scope.
 This prevents cross-entity data leakage, reduces the risk of context drift, and mitigates issues such as prompt hijacking or hallucinations caused by out-of-scope information.

 As a result, all subsequent reasoning and actions are constrained to a well-defined and isolated scope.